 If you are married, you should clarify how your assets are divided between your partner or your other family members.

 Many people at this point of their lives may not be married or have a family.
 This makes it particularly important for them to clarify how their assets get distributed.
 Without this clarification, legal standards can apply, which may not always follow your wishes.

 Adults who are in common law relationships can find themselves in difficult situations.
 In most Canadian provinces, common law partners do not receive anything should their partner pass away.
 This means creating a Will is essential if you wish to share assets with your partner.

 Not producing a Will when in a common law relationship could mean complications with regards to home ownership, as well.
 In many provinces, your partner would not inherit your share of your home unless clarified in a Will.

-Common law partners also face the potentiality of a conflict or disagreement in terms of power of attorney.
+Common law partners also face the potential of a conflict or disagreement in terms of power of attorney.
 If you were to require specific medical treatment, it is possible your parents and partner dispute your treatment.
 It is important for you to have a Will to dictate who you believe should take the final decision.

 These types of situations are hard to discuss.
-However, 30 year olds are often facing serious life changes that are worth considering.
+However, 30-year-olds are often facing serious life changes that are worth considering.
 These different circumstances mean it is a great time to start preparing a Will if you haven’t already.